How Do You Prepare a Tablet Dosage?

 Disadvantages of Wet Granulation:

-- During the drying process, the drug may form precipitation or maybe crystallize due to solubility in the granulation fluid.
+- During the drying process, the drug may form precipitation or may crystallize due to solubility in the granulation fluid.

 2) Dry Granulation Method: